ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ![Azure AD ManagedIDentity permissions](media/AzureADMIPermissions.png)

 If you wish, you can now delete storage account in `provisiongenie-deploy` resource group - In case you want/need to redeploy, you would need to recreate it to successfully run the deploy script.

+Now make sure that you exclude [copied values](../Deployment/CopiedValues.md) from any future commits to this repository- we don't want you to accidentally leak secrets.

 Congrats! 🧞 - You made it- We hope you enjoy ProvisionGenie!